MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/admin-access-assign.md

      > [!NOTE]
      > You must have admin permissions to see the **New Record** button.

-    - **Me** to assign the guide to yourself.
+    - Select **Me** to assign the guide to yourself.
 Keep in mind that you must be a system administrator to re-assign ownership of a guide that belongs to someone else.

       ![Select Me to assign the guide to yourself.](media/admin-access-assign-03.png "Select Me to assign the guide to yourself")